-Common shareholders of record at 5:00 p.m., EST, on February 28, 2017 are entitled to receive notice of and to vote at the Annual Meeting.
-On February 28, 2017, M&T had outstanding 153,761,794 shares of common stock, \$0.50 par value per share.
+Common shareholders of record at 5:00 p.m. on February 28, 2018 are entitled to receive notice of and to vote at the Annual Meeting.
+On February 28, 2018, M&T had outstanding 148,509,336 shares of common stock, \$0.50 par value per share.
 Each share of common stock is entitled to one vote.
 Shares may not be voted at the Annual Meeting unless the owner is present or represented by proxy, as more fully explained in this proxy statement.

-How can I give my proxy or vote?
+How can I vote by proxy?

-You can give your proxy by completing and returning the physical proxy card accompanying this proxy statement or vote by following the telephone or Internet voting procedures described on the proxy card.
+You can vote by proxy by completing and returning the physical proxy card accompanying this proxy statement or by following the telephone or Internet voting procedures described on the proxy card.
 The telephone and Internet voting procedures are designed to authenticate that you are a shareholder by use of a control number and allow you to confirm that your instructions have been properly recorded.
 If you are a shareholder of record, the method by which you vote will not limit your right to vote at the Annual Meeting if you later decide to attend in person.